GET IN TOUCH

 • The department may issue additional levies against other accounts or new deposits until the full tax liability, penalties, and interest are collected.

-• Wages can be garnished, allowing the department to order an employer to withhold a portion of each paycheck to satisfy unpaid taxes.
+• Wages can be garnished, allowing the department to withhold 25% of a taxpayer's net wages each pay period until the balance is satisfied.

 • Professional licenses and business registrations may be suspended or revoked, especially when tax debt relates to sales tax or employee withholding obligations.